OpenClaw VPS Requirements: What Server Specs Do You Need?

 - RAM usage is consistently above 75-85%.

-- The Linux OOM killer terminates processes.
+- The Linux OOM killer terminates OpenClaw, Docker, or browser processes.

-- Browser automation is slow or unstable.
+- Browser automation becomes slow or unstable.

 - Docker containers restart frequently.